Walter Byers Graduate Scholarship

 Enroll into a graduate degree program within five years of being named a Byers Scholar and

 United States citizenship is not a required criterion to satisfy eligibility requirements.

 Awards from other sources will not disqualify an applicant, except that an awardee may not use more than one NCAA graduate scholarship.

 Evidence of acceptance into a graduate degree program or a post-baccalaureate professional degree program may be submitted after the notification of an award, but must be supplied by the institution in which the Byers Scholar enrolls for graduate work before the funding of the scholarship.
 If the initial awardee is not admitted to an appropriate graduate program, the award will be withdrawn and an alternate will receive the award.

 To be eligible for consideration, candidates must be nominated by the Davidson College faculty athletics representative (FAR), Prof. Donna Molinek.
 The annual application typically opens in September.
 Each NCAA member institution may nominate no more than three student-athletes per gender.
 It is the responsibility of the FAR or chief academic officer to ensure all sections of the nomination are submitted to the NCAA national office by the published annual deadline, which is typically in January.

 For more information, contact Prof. Donna Molinek at firstname.lastname@example.org.
-For additional resources, contact the Fellowships and Scholarships Program at email@example.com, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Sr. Assistant Director for Fellowships & Scholarships, through Handshake (login required).
+For additional resources, contact the Fellowships and Scholarships Program at email@example.com, or schedule a Fellowships & Scholarships advising appointment with Gaylena Merritt, Associate Director for Fellowships & Experiential Learning, through Handshake (login required).